Let's talk about mental health

-In any given year, about 1 in 5 adults in the United States experience mental illness.
-In 2020 in particular, mental health concerns skyrocketed.
-By September of last year, more than 8 out of 10 adults experienced moderate to severe symptoms of anxiety.
+In any given year, about 1 in 5 adults in the United States experience mental illness, and 1 in 6 American adults will experience depression, which often goes hand in hand with anxiety disorders.
+By September 2021, more than 8 out of 10 adults said they experienced moderate to severe symptoms of anxiety.

 What’s my risk for depression?

 Take our free depression risk assessment.
-It will take about five minutes and you'll receive personalized, confidential information about your risk.
+It will take about five minutes and you'll receive personalized, confidential information about your risk and recommendations for what to do next.

 Mental health matters: Identifying and treating depression